Are you an admitted student to CCU's College of Adult and Graduate Studies? Watch a welcome message from Dave Bechtold, Dean of Student Services!

 Submit all official transcripts from colleges attended so CCU can complete a course transfer evaluation.

-Congratulations on your admittance to Colorado Christian University's College of Adult and Graduate Studies (CAGS)!
+Welcome to CCU's College of Adult and Graduate Studies.
+Congratulations on your admittance!
 We look forward to helping you achieve your educational goals.
-We know that as a new student, returning to school can be overwhelming.
-To ensure your success and readiness for your first class, we have outlined the following action items to help you get started.
+We know that as a new student, it can be challenging to go back to college.
+To ensure your success and readiness for your first class, we’ve put together a list of steps to help you get started.

 Your first step is to apply for a CCU Digital Services Account (DSA).
 (You will need your student identification number to sign up for an account.
 You can find your ID number in your acceptance letter or you can call your enrollment counselor.)
 Once your DSA application has been approved, you will be able to access WebAdvisor for course registration, financial aid information, and bill payment; you will also have access to CCU wireless and network computers.